xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 {% include qanda question='Do you see an improvement?' answer='Yes.
 For symmetric Gauss-Seidel, the number of iterations decreases.
 For forward Gauss-Seidel for pre-smoothing and backwards Gauss-Seidel for post-smoothing, both number of iterations and time-to-solution are reduced.' %}

-Now let's see the effect of running with increasing numbers of MPI ranks.
+Now let's see the effect of running Gauss-Seidel with increasing numbers of MPI ranks.

 <img src="arrow.png" width="30"> Run
 ```